UniMath/agda-unimath/src/orthogonal-factorization-systems/reflective-subuniverses.lagda.md

 ## Idea

-A **reflective subuniverse** is a subuniverse `P` together with a modal operator `○` such that `○ A` is in `P` for all small types `A` and a modal unit with the property that the types in `P` are local at the modal unit of all small types `A`.
+A **reflective subuniverse** is a subuniverse `P` together with a modal operator `○` such that `○ A` is in `P` for all small types `A`, and a modal unit with the property that the types in `P` are local at the modal unit for all small types `A`.
 Hence the modal types with respect to `○` are precisely the types in the reflective subuniverse.

 ## Definition